Bankruptcy

 They’ll take into account your income, assets, and debt to help discern if you’re a prime candidate for bankruptcy.
 There’s a reason why: declaring bankruptcy needs to be worthwhile.
 Most consumers end up losing their RESPs and tax refunds (Trustees file tax returns on your behalf), contributions made to their RRSPs in the past 12 months, and most of the equity in their homes as Trustees liquidate assets to offset debt.

-4. Another Option is Better
+4. Another Option is Often Better

 5. It’s Costly and Time Consuming